 This event is a REQUEST from the Policy Server to the SCE to update the network ID of the subscriber that already exists in the SCE platform as shown in Figure 3-7.
 This event does not require any RESPONSE.

 Figure 3-7 Network ID Update Event

 Profile Update Event

 This event is a REQUEST from the Policy Server to the SCE to update the policy profile of the subscriber that already exists in the SCE platform as shown in Figure 3-8.
 This event does not require any RESPONSE.

 Note As described above, the LOGIN-REQUEST event and LOGIN-PULL-RESPONSE event can also update the policy profile.

-The Quota Update Event is a REQUEST from the Policy Server to the SCE to update the quota of the subscriber that already exists in the SCE platform.
+The Quota Update event is a REQUEST from the Policy Server to the SCE to update the quota of the subscriber that already exists in the SCE platform as shown in Figure 3-9.
 This event does not require any RESPONSE event.